discoveryjs/scan-git/README.md

 #### repo.resolveRef(ref)

-Resolves ref into oid if it exists, otherwise throws error "(ref) is not found".
+Resolves `ref` into oid if it exists, otherwise throws an exception.
-In case ref is represented as oid, returns this oid hash back.
-If ref is not in a full form, expands it first.
+In case if `ref` is oid, returns this oid back.
+If ref is not a full path, expands it first.

 ```js
 const oid = repo.resolveRef('main');